enitrat/aave-starknet-core/README.md

 ## Installation

-To enable pre-commit hooks using [pre-commit-cairo](https://github.com/franalgaba/pre-commit-cairo).

-Make sure you run the following once:
+To enable pre-commit hook based on `protostar format`, make sure you run the following once:

 ```bash
 ./pre-commit-install.sh